 We carefully selected home models and builders that represent the utmost in quality, efficiency and style.
 Our builders have been pioneers in the widely regarded WNC green building movement.
 We offer a range of styles and prices – all NC Green Built Certified.

 Residents will enjoy a comprehensive edible landscape, including: common gardens, orchards, vineyards and berry patches, along with ornamental plantings.

 A community focus on nurturing inclusion, community and harmony within the Villages at Crest Mountain.
 Several different programs are in place to encourage a diverse community lifestyle: a community social network and an extensive community green space.

-Permaculture — Every resident receives a landscape allowance to custom design their homesites landscape.
+Permaculture — Every resident receives a matching landscape allowance to custom design their homesites landscape.
 A $500 landscaping budget is standard with every home in the Meadow.
 Orchard lots have a matching landscape allowance up to $1,000.

-Food Production — The Villages at Crest Mountain feature organic garden beds, fruit trees, edible landscaping, blueberry bushes and grapevines.
+Community Gardens — The Villages at Crest Mountain feature organic garden beds, fruit trees, edible landscaping, blueberry bushes and grapevines.
 Residents continue to add and harvest more and more food every year!
 Currently, every resident will have at least one personal garden row and the excess garden space is used for the greater community.

 Renewable Energy — All homes are net metered with Duke Progress energy to maximize solar energy opportunities.
 Tax credits and new technology makes solar and PV panels an attractive option for all residents.